malill/reco-api/README.md

 *Splitting* refers to testing different recommendation approaches, e.g. A/B testing.
 You can run A/B tests to evaluate different recommendation methods.
 Recommendations retrieved from a splitting setup are called **split recommendations**.

+> Splitting is only available for users that provide a `reco-cookie-id` in their request header otherwise a fallback
+> recommendation method will be used.
+If `reco-cookie-id` is provided an already existing user will be fetched from DB
+> (or a new user will be created), a splitting method will be drawn from `Splitting` collection and assigned as a
+> `group` entry to the user object, e.g. `{split_name: 'cf_ib'}`.

 To create a simple A/B test you have to provide an instance of a `SplittingModel`.
 To create such an object you can call `/api/v1/rec/split/conf` and provide a path parameter `name` and request body with a list of recommendation methods `methods`.